uiua-lang/uiua/site/text/data_defs.md

 # Data Definitions

 In most cases, the data stored in an array can be thought of as *homogeneous*.
 All rows in the array *mean* the same thing.
-Maybe they are all quantities of someting, maybe they are all strings from the same source, maybe they are all coordinates in a 2D space, etc. One of the strengths of the array paradigm is that arrays can also be homogeneous across multiple axes at once.
+Maybe they are all quantities of something, maybe they are all strings from the same source, maybe they are all coordinates in a 2D space, etc. One of the strengths of the array paradigm is that arrays can also be homogeneous across multiple axes at once.

 However, sometimes this is not what you want.
 Sometimes, you want to package together multiple values that are related but represent fundamentally different things.